RYAN WYATT “Kitchen Sink” Vitae

 • Served on Academy’s Senior Leadership Team, 2015–2020 (until disbanded)

-• Wrote and directed the Academy’s eight award-winning planetarium shows: Fragile Planet (2008), Life: A Cosmic Story (2010), Earthquake: Evidence of a Restless Planet (2012), Habitat Earth (2015), Incoming!
-(2016), Expedition Reef (2018), Big Astronomy (2020), and Living Worlds (2021)
+• Wrote and directed the Academy’s nine award-winning planetarium shows: Fragile Planet (2008), Life: A Cosmic Story (2010), Earthquake: Evidence of a Restless Planet (2012), Habitat Earth (2015), Incoming!
+(2016), Expedition Reef (2018), Big Astronomy (2020), Living Worlds (2021), and Spark: The Universe in Us (2023)

 • Supervise creation of visualizations for the planetarium, stereoscopic theater, and exhibits